 In Table 3 we report the results of our statistical significance tests.
 The differences between the local variants of LTW and the UTW baselines are statistically significant in all cases.
 In terms of F_1^M and regarding the STW approaches, LTW-L- σ is significantly superior only to TFRF, while LTW-L-I significantly outperforms all STW baselines but TFGR and Dense.
 In terms of F_1^{μ} , both LTW-L- σ and LTW-L-I are always superior to the STW baselines.
-There are no significant differences in performance between the local variants do not prove superior, in a statistically significance sense, to any of the baselines.
+There are no significant differences in performance between the local variants according to the test.
+Finally, the global variants do not prove superior, in a statistically significance sense, to any of the baselines.
 Concerning the global variants, LTW-G-I always proves superior to LTW-G- σ .